 Jay Doucet, MD, is a board-certified surgeon and intensivist who serves as the Chief of the Division of Trauma, Surgical Critical Care, Burns, and Acute Care Surgery and as medical director of both the Surgical Intensive Care Unit and Emergency Preparedness and Response at UC San Diego Health.
 He performs trauma and general surgery and provides surgical critical care to patients.
 His areas of expertise include chest and abdominal injury, gunshot injury, rib plating (an operation to fix broken ribs), abdominal sepsis, diverticular disease, abdominal and groin hernia, gallbladder disease and soft tissue infections.

 As a professor in the Department of Surgery, Dr. Doucet teaches medical students, residents, and fellows.
-He is also the program director of the surgical critical care and acute care surgery fellowships at UC San Diego School of Medicine.
 His research interests include the use of ultrasound in trauma and critical care and the economics of insurance and surgical access.

 He has presented on topics related to trauma training both nationally and internationally.
 His articles on topics such as trauma, ultrasound, and transfusion management have been published in peer-reviewed journals.
 He was the editor of the ACS Disaster Management and Emergency Preparedness Course Manual.